rmbh4211995/AnimeAppReactTutorial/README.md

-# ReactTutorialCsv
+# Fullstack React Tutorial
-CSV files for the fullstack react tutorial on youtube.
+Resources for the Fullstack React Tutorial on youtube.
+Learn to create an anime app with React!

 https://youtu.be/gxxmmebFZWY

 # CSVs

+located in /csv
-anime.csv - badly formatted csv file that will be used to create the anime table for our mysql database
+anime.csv - badly formatted csv file used with papaparse to create animeTable.csv

+animeTable.csv - data for all anime
+animeGenreTable.csv - data for all anime to genre mappings genresTable.csv - data for all anime genres reviewsTable.csv - data for all reviews for each anime userReviewTable.csv - data for all user to review mappings usersTable.csv - data for all users in application

 # GIF Resources